VenusProtocol/venus-protocol-documentation/whats-new/automatic-income-allocation.md

-# Venus Protocol Automatic Reward Allocation
+# Venus Protocol Automatic Income Allocation

 ## To be released